-Prospective DTC competitors must demonstrate track-appropriate performance capabilities to be eligible to participate in DARPA Triage Challenge.
-All teams in all three competitions (Primary Triage Systems tracks, Primary Triage Virtual track, and Secondary Triage Data tracks; see the DTC website for track details) must complete two types of qualification: a Team Qualification at the beginning of each phase, and a later event-specific Event Qualifications for each Workshop and Challenge Event.
+Prospective DTC competitors must demonstrate competition appropriate performance capabilities to be eligible to participate in DARPA Triage Challenge.
+All teams in all three competitions (Primary Triage Systems Competition, Primary Triage Virtual Competition, and Secondary Triage Data Competition; see the DTC website for competition details) must complete two types of qualification: a Team Qualification at the beginning of each phase, and a later event-specific Event Qualifications for each Workshop and Challenge Event.
 Successful Team Qualification is a prerequisite to Event Qualifications in the same phase.

-The event qualification deadline is 100 calendar days before each event.
-The initial DTC Event Qualification Guide is expected to be released by February 18th, 2024.
 The DTC Event Qualification Guide will continue to be updated for each event.
 The latest revision will be posted on the DTC Website and DTC Community Forum.